Skip to Content

 Data

-We start with the Data panel — although it is at the bottom of the window — as it can help inform decisions about Missing Values Processing.
+We start with the Data panel (even though it is at the bottom of the window) because it can help inform decisions about Missing Values Processing.

-This Data panel resembles the Data panel from Step 2 — Definition of Variable Types.
+This Data panel resembles the Data panel in Step 2 — Definition of Variable Types.

 However, there are several important additional pieces of information available:

-- The Filter checkboxes allow you to uncheck/deselect specific values.
+• The Filter checkboxes allow you to deselect specific values.

-- As you experiment with checking/unchecking, you can see how the Number of Rows in the Information panel changes.
+• As you experiment with checking and unchecking, you can see how the Number of Rows in the Information panel changes.

 Note that the number of Filtered Values does not refer to the number of excluded rows due to an unchecked Filter checkbox.